stacykimberley/project-one-visit-zimbabwe/README.md

 - Hero images and cover texts learnt from Code Institute IDE learnings and modified.
 - Form code helped by Johnson Godwin and modified.

+### Acknowledgements

+I would like to express my gratitude to the following individuals for their contributions and support:

+My mentor, Ronan McClelland for great support, advice, learning reasources and guidance throughout this project.

+My sister Hazel Hawadi and partner Johnson Godwin for moral support and help with coding.